rajrahul10/Natours/README.md

 # Natours

-This Natours project is a part of Advanced CSS course by Jonas Schmedtmann.
+This Natours project is a part of "Advanced CSS And Sass" course by Jonas Schmedtmann.